Axway/api-builder-docs/content/en/docs/updates/2021_12_17_update_to_remove_request_module.md

 #### Use got instead

-We've delete `requestAsync`, so if your test file has the following, replace it with `got`:
+We deleted `requestAsync`, so if your test file has the following, replace it with `got`:
 ```js
 const { startApiBuilder, stopApiBuilder, requestAsync } = require('./_base');
 ```